WESTBURY TOWN COUNCIL

 WESSEX MS THERAPY CENTRE

-The Centre is a self referral therapy centre and anyone can become a member if they have a health need that the Centre can help with.
-Based in the middle of Warminster the Centre covers a wide geographical area with members from all the towns and villages to include Westbury, Trowbridge, Frome, Bath, Salisbury, Devizes and Yoevil.
+The Centre is a self-referral therapy centre and anyone can become a member if they have a health need that the Centre can help with.
+Based in the middle of Warminster the Centre covers a wide geographical area with members from all the towns and villages to include Westbury, Trowbridge, Frome, Bath, Salisbury, Devizes and Yeovil.

-As a self funding charity the Centre needs to constantly make applications to all the town and county councils for grants to help to run the charity from one day to the next.
-In 2016 Westbury Town Council very kindly made a donation to the Centre to help pay toward a new piece of physiotherapy equipment needed to help people with multiple sclerosis.
+As a self-funding charity, the Centre needs to constantly make applications to all the town and county councils for grants to help to run the charity from one day to the next.
+In 2016 Westbury Town Council very kindly gave a grant to the Centre to help pay toward a new piece of physiotherapy equipment needed to help people with multiple sclerosis.